rpunnorath/test_python/README.md

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-*.Setup the pip package manager:
+1.Setup the pip package manager:
 Check to see if your Python installation has pip.
 Enter the following in your terminal:pip -h,If you see the help text for pip then you have pip installed, otherwise download and install pip.

 2.Install the virtualenv package:
 The virtualenv package is required to create virtual environments.
 You can install it with pip: pip install virtualenv

-Create the virtual environment
+3.Create the virtual environment:
 To create a virtual environment, you must specify a path.
 For example, to create one in the local directory called ‘mypython’, type the following: virtualenv mypython

-3. Activate the virtual environment:
+4.Activate the virtual environment:
 You can activate the python environment by running the following command:

 Mac OS / Linux:source mypython/bin/activate

 Windows:mypthon\Scripts\activate

 You should see the name of your virtual environment in brackets on your terminal line e.g. (mypython).